RIKEN-RCCS/lens3/doc/user-guide.md

 Bucket names must be in lowercase alphanums and "-".
 Lens3 bans dots.
-Also, Lens3 bans names "aws", "amazon", "minio", and the names that begins with "goog", and "g00g".
+Also, Lens3 bans names "aws", "amazon", "minio", and the names that begin with "goog" and "g00g".

 ## Residue Files